 Before I went for my year abroad in Tokyo, I had heard about Takarazuka and was intrigued.
 During my time there, I saw two shows at the Tokyo Takarazuka Theatre and I found myself enraptured by their performances.
 There was a Disneyland-esque feeling of a fantasy land being brought into the real world.
 Indeed, Takarazuka is sometimes called a "Dream Factory."
 The otokoyaku held a particular mesmerizing appeal.

 One Takarazuka show I saw while I was in Tokyo was The Rose of Versailles, the company's most famous play.
 Based on a classic manga series of the same name, it follows the story of Oscar, a female who is raised as a male because her father needed a son.
 This show adds another delightful layer of gender confusion, and throughout the years there has been discussion about what kind of actress should play Oscar; the actresses who play females, the musumeyaku, or the actresses who play males, the otokoyaku?
 Generally they choose an otokoyaku, who then ironically plays a more feminine character than usual, a woman pretending to be a man rather than a pure male character.
 This is further complicated by her romantic relationship with her male friend and companion, Andre.
-This is my favorite scene, in which a young Andre is introduced to Oscar, who immediately challenges him to a sword fight.
-You then get to see them grow up together in a few flashes of theater magic:

 The advance tickets were sold out for this show within hours of becoming available, but there were also limited same-day at the door tickets.
 I stood in line with some hardcore fans from 6:00 am to 10:00 am in the freezing winter cold in order to secure these tickets.